 - Salt - Most baked goods need a pinch of salt.
 It really brings out all of the other flavors.

-- Unsalted butter - You don’t want your cookies overly salty, so unsalted is best.
+- Unsalted butter - You don’t want your cookies to be overly salty, so unsalted is best.
 Make sure it is at room temperature.

 - Granulated sugar

-- Red food coloring - For that classic red color.
+- Red food coloring - For that deep red color.
+I prefer to use liquid food coloring for this recipe.

 This is such a super simple recipe, especially since it’s made with pantry staples that are easy to find.
 I can guarantee most of them are in your cabinets right now.

-Rich and chocolatey desserts are some of my favorite things to make, and this red velvet crinkles recipe is no exception.
-They are soft and cake-like on the inside while maintaining a slightly crunchy exterior.
-Many recipes out there use a boxed cake mix, but I promise to go the extra mile to make these from scratch is worth it.
+Rich and a bit chocolatey desserts are some of my favorite things to make, and this crinkle cookie recipe is no exception.
+They are soft and cake-like inside while maintaining a slightly crunchy exterior.

-Step 1: Combine all of your dry ingredients in a medium bowl.
-You can mix them up using a wire whisk.
+Step 1: Combine your dry ingredients in a medium bowl and mix them up using a wire whisk.

-Step 2: Cream together the butter and sugar in a large bowl.
+Step 2: Cream the softened butter and sugar in a large bowl with a mixer.
 It should only take a few minutes for it to become light and fluffy.

 Step 3: Beat in the eggs one at a time.